 - That from a heritage perspective, Option 2 Rehabilitation, waterproof and pave deck, which relates to Bridge Conservation Option 3, is the preferred option. - That the preferred option for the project has been determined to be a non-substantive alteration according to the criteria set out in the City of Mississauga's Meadowvale Village Heritage Conservation District Plan - That since rehabilitation of the existing structure is the preferred option, modifications should be sympathetic and care should be taken to conserve the heritage attributes of the bridge.
-Specifically: - o that any coatings applied to the steel truss elements reflect the existing green colour of the bridge; - o any concrete patch repair and/or crack injection should be appropriate in colour, pattern and texture; - o that the bearings at the east abutment should be replaced with like materials; and, - that care should be taken with heavy machinery when completing repairs and/or paving the approaches and bridge deck so as not to damage any of the bridge's heritage attributes.
+Specifically: - That any coatings applied to the steel truss elements reflect the existing green colour of the bridge; - o That from a heritage perspective, Option 2: 4-tube railing steel barrier is the preferred option for the replacement of the guardrail system. - If the replacement guardrail is to be Option 1: new concrete parapet wall consider having less concrete with a taller rail, if possible, to best retain the views; - o If the replacement guardrail is to be the Option 2: 4-tube steel railing, that it should be painted in the same green colour as the truss. - Consider the least optically intrusive, low-profile steel railing and energy attenuators; - Care should be taken when removing the existing guardrail from the truss members, repairs should use like materials and colour as truss; - Notwithstanding which Sealant Option is preferred, consider coating the concrete barrier walls with the same concrete sealant as the sidewalk in order to both protect the four concrete barrier walls as well as provide visual continuity across the entire bridge and approach; - Any concrete patch repair and/or crack injection should be appropriate in colour, pattern and texture; - Replace the bearings at the east abutment with like materials; - For end treatment replacement(s) care should be taken when removing the existing guardrail from the existing four concrete barrier walls, fill concrete voids with material appropriate in colour, pattern and texture, consider also the least destructive manner of affixing replacement guardrail to the concrete barrier walls; - Care should be taken when choosing the energy attenuator type to be installed at the south barrier ends, low profile is best, if possible; and - that care should be taken with heavy machinery when completing repairs and/or paving the approaches and bridge deck so as not to damage any heritage attributes of the bridge.